rosalindfranklininstitute/RedLionfish/README.md

 The results are then combined together to give the final result.
 This affects the perfomance of the calculation rather significantly, but with the advantage of being possible to handle large data volumes.

-If Richardson-Lucy deconvolution using the GPU method fails, RedLionfish will falls back to CPU calculation.
+If Richardson-Lucy deconvolution using the GPU method fails, RedLionfish will fallback to CPU calculation.
 Check console output for messages.

 If you are using the RedLionfish in your code, note that, by default, `def doRLDeconvolutionFromNpArrays()` method it uses the GPU OpenCL version.